Nick7834/Kepler-planner-frontend/README.md

-# Kepler Planner
+# KeplerPlanner

-**Kepler Planner** is a powerful application designed for task planning, time management, and goal setting.
-Whether you're a student, a professional, or anyone looking to enhance productivity, Kepler Planner helps you stay organized and focused.
+**KeplerPlanner** is a powerful application designed for task planning, time management, and goal setting.
+Whether you're a student, a professional, or anyone looking to enhance productivity, KeplerPlanner helps you stay organized and focused.

 ## 📋 Features